outpaddling/Coding-Standards/README.md

 libraries.

 2. Absolutely no global variables unless there is no alternative.
-In my decades of programming, the only place I've encountered where global variables are unavoidable is interrupt service routines (ISRs).
+In my decades of programming, the only places I've encountered where global variables are unavoidable are interrupt service routines (ISRs) and event handlers, i.e. subprograms that are called asynchronously rather than via the normal interface.
 They have no place in application programming.
 There are other constructs available in modern languages that make modular programming convenient and efficient.

 3. Write cohesive code, i.e. keep related code together.
 Each subprogram should serve exactly one purpose and each purpose should be served by